Thinking of sending gifts to your OFS?

 But what if I really want to send them something from here?

-If you really want to send your OFS a gift or a computer you’ve bought locally, the best and safest option is to send it through a Balikbayan box.
+If you really want to send your OFS a gift you’ve bought locally, the best and safest option is to send it through a Balikbayan box.

 Balikbayan boxes are oversized box care packages that overseas Filipino workers send to their families back to the Philippines.
 They’re less likely to be stolen because they’re legally protected at customs and harder to steal because of their size and weight.